ihodes/skr.io/docs/api.md

 NB: The `Content-type` header is not required here; skr.io will assume that the `content-type` is `application/json` and ignore the header.

+NB: Metadata cannot be nested; no JSON Objects are allows within the metadata object (for now.)

 ### Remove Metadata for Text

 You may remove **metadata** of a text: